 The AAPG-OSU GIS Consortium also supports one graduate research assistant.
 This position is a senior position requiring skills and knowledge beyond that of the average undergraduate student employee.
 The graduate student in this position must be able to freely move between all projects, taking on any task needed to successfully complete each project.
 Currently this position is filled by Lauren Wood.

-Lauren Wood is a first year masters student in the Department of Geography at Oklahoma State University.
+Lauren Wood is a second year masters student in the Department of Geography at Oklahoma State University.
 She completed her BS in Geography (also from OSU), May 2014.
 Lauren has a strong background in physical geography with a current focus on wind power site location and development.

 Lauren has worked on multiple projects since she started August 2014.